mveillon/lisser/README.md

 For information on the `style` parameter, see the **Notes** section of [this page](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html).

-There is also an optional `agg` paramater, which is a list of aggregations, each having the same format as the ones in the **Aggregations** section.
-Each aggregation will be its own line.
-For the aggregations to have different styles, labels, etc., the aggregations can be split across multiple lines.
+There is also an optional `agg` paramater, which has the same format as the ones in the **Aggregations** section.

 ## Aggregations